I feel like there is somewhat of an imbalance associated with “An Eco-Friendly Lifestyle”

 I have greatly reduced my use of single-use plastics, but I still use shampoo and toothpaste that comes in a plastic container.
 Sure it sucks to bring in single-use plastics, but shampoo bars and powder toothpaste don’t work for me.
 I’ve tried.

 I don’t feel bad for not being perfect at reducing plastic waste.
 I’ve reduced it where I can and reuse or recycle what I can’t.
 It’s not about perfection.

 Do not let anyone discourage you from using that tube of toothpaste or using toilet paper that isn’t made of bamboo or recycled paper.
 It’s expensive!

 What does it mean to live an Eco-Friendly Lifestyle?

-Reduce waste where you can by saying no to straws, plastic grocery bags, plastic produce bags, plastic water bottles and anything else that is made solely for the purpose of being used once or that can’t be recycled.
+Reduce waste where you can by saying no to straws, plastic grocery bags, plastic produce bags, plastic water bottles, and anything else that is made solely to be used once or that can’t be recycled.

-Use the land or windows you have to grow your own produce and create a sanctuary for the bees, birds and other critters.
+Use the land or windows you have to grow produce and create a sanctuary for the bees, birds, and other critters.

 Turn used shirts into reusable bags or rags.